The Undiscovered Treasures of Indian Cuisine

 Chana masala, also known as chickpea curry, is a protein-packed dish that is both nutritious and delicious.
 Cooked with a blend of spices like cumin, coriander, and turmeric, this popular North Indian dish has a tangy and aromatic flavor.
 It can be enjoyed with rice, bread, or as a filling for wraps and sandwiches.

-See also Indian Soups: A Bowl of Comfort
+See also Indian Meat Dishes: A Hearty Fare

 Indian vegetarian cuisine offers a wide range of options and is not limited to just these dishes.
 From vegetable biryanis to stuffed parathas, the vegetarian and vegan possibilities are vast and satisfying.